Let's Talk About Adult ADHD

 Other Disorders That Mimic ADHD

-It’s also important to mention that there are other disorders and conditions that exhibit similar symptoms to ADHD:
+It’s also important to mention that there are other disorders and conditions that exhibit similar symptoms to ADHD:- Executive functioning deficits

 - Anxiety